 Step Two - Grounding the Pots

-Next, ground the unused lugs on the volume and control pots (exactly the same as Les Paul wiring).
-This is the outer lug of each volume pot from a birdseye point of view, and the middle lug of each tone pot.
+Next, ground the unused lugs on the volume and tone controls (exactly the same as Les Paul wiring).
+This is the outer lug of each volume pot from a birds eye's point of view, and the middle lug (output lug) of each tone pot.
 The easiest way to do this is to bend the lug onto the back of the pot casing and solder it in place.
-Refer to the below photo.
+Refer to the below photos.

 Step Three - The Toggle Switch

-Moving onto the switch, we will use a combination of 3 types of wire: braided wire, standard cloth wire, and a bit of tinned copper wire (it is not as complicated as it seems!)
-As mentioned before, this wiring setup is electronically identical to that in our Les Paul wiring guide, it is just wired up differently.
-We will be using braided wire running from the switch to the jack, and a second length of braided wire which will be used to connect the 4 pots together and finishing up at the bridge volume control.
-Sounds complicated?
+Moving onto the switch, we will use a combination of 2 types of wire: braided wire and a bit of tinned copper wire (it is not as complicated as it seems!)
+As mentioned before, this wiring setup is electronically identical to that in our Les Paul wiring guide, it is just spaced differently.
 Let's break it down...

-Take 2 lengths of braided wire - 1 length will run to the jack socket, the second length will run from the bridge lug of the switch to the bridge volume control (this needs to be a longer length, as it run around the outside of each pot to avoid showing through the f-holes!
+Our third and final length of braided wire goes to the jack output lugs.
+These two lugs need to be bent together and the inner cloth wire of our final braided length to be bent through and soldered through both of them.
 Push back the outer braid, reveal the inner cloth wire and solder to the lugs on the switch.
 The output to the jack lugs (there are 2) need to be bent together - make sure the wire goes between both lugs.

 Step Four - Connecting the jack

 Start off by separating the outer braid from the inner wire - you can do this using a pair of fine nosed cutters and cut up the length (like a surgeon does when cutting a patient's trousers) or or by splicing apart the braid and pulling the cloth wire through.
-The separated braid needs to be twisted together and snipped off, leaving a small ledge approx 3mm long.
+The separated braid needs to be twisted together and snipped off, leaving a small ledge or tail approx. 5mm long.

-Solder the inner cloth wire to the signal lug of the jack - use a small length of heat shrink rubber tubing to cover the joint.
-For grounding, solder the protuding ledge of braided wire we created earlier to the ground lug.
-It helps if you tin the lug and the braid first.
+Solder the inner cloth wire to the signal lug (tip) of the jack - use a small length of heat shrink rubber tubing to cover the joint.
+For grounding, solder the protruding tail of braided wire we created earlier to the ground lug.
+Bend it through - this creates a mechanical connection.
 Refer to the below photos.

 Step Five - Grounding

 The beauty of working with braided guitar wire is that can use to ground all four pots together AND connect the switch output to the volume control using the same piece of wire.
-Ground the outer braid of the wire from the switch to the neck volume control.
+Ground the outer braid of the wire from the switch to the neck volume control pot casing.
+The inner cloth wire needs to be soldered to the output lug (middle lug) of the volume pot.
 You can watch this video on how to do this.

 The idea is to run the braided wire around the outside of the pots, grounding it to each pot along the way.
 This grounds the four pots together and by putting the wire on the outside, you avoid the potential risk of having wires visible through the f-holes once installed in the guitar.
-Cover the braid with 3.5mm rubber tubing between each pot if necessary (optional).
+Cover the braid with 3.2mm rubber tubing between each pot if necessary (again, optional but strongly advised).

 Step Six - Capacitors

 Install the capacitors in the same way for a Les Paul.
 In our setup, we are using the popular "50s" wiring.
 So your capacitor runs from the output lug of the volume control (middle) to the lower lug on the tone control.
 We are using 0.022uF which are typical values to be paired with humbuckers, but you may find using 0.047 or 0.033 will give you a better roll off.
-Use some rubber tubing to cover the capacitor leads.
+Use the 1.5mm yellow rubber tubing provided in the kit to cover the capacitor leads.

 This is available as a prewired kit, ready to install into your guitar.